iOhJay/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 9-firstdirdeletion deletes the directory holberton that is in the /tmp directory.
+File 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.